Hotel Indigo Edinburgh – Princes Street, an IHG Hotel

 Addresses don’t get much better than this in Edinburgh, directly across from Waverley Station and the Balmoral, rooms at the front and the restaurant have sweeping views along the length of Princes Street right up to the castle.
 Not a bad view to start the day off on!

-I had been so used to coming to the property just for food and the bar, I had missed the fact that the entrance on the first floor is also the hotel reception and ended up looking around the upper floors (you might also miss the fact there is a hotel in the property as there is limited signage outside at eyelevel).
-However once I worked everything out check in was done within minutes and we were on our way to drop off our bags in the room before dinner.
+I had been so used to coming to the property just for food and the bar, I had missed the fact that the entrance on the first floor is also the hotel reception and ended up looking around the upper floors (you might also miss the fact there is a hotel in the property as there is limited signage outside at eye level).
+However, once I worked everything out check-in was done within minutes and we were on our way to drop off our bags in the room before dinner.

 The Room

 Truly boutique in size at just 64 rooms, the hotel feels calm and quiet.
 We were spoilt to have a superior room at the front which has two sets of original windows along the length of the room and offers a view the entire length of Princess Street.
-To wake up to a view of Princes Street Gardens in the morning must be on most visitors to the cities wishlist.
-It is worth noting for those of us who need complete silence to sleep at night, I have stayed in many hotels front facing rooms – great at daytime but then at night they can be noisy with the goings on from bars and restaurants below.
-Not the case here the room was completely silent, a good nights sleep guaranteed.
+To wake up to a view of Princes Street Gardens in the morning must be on most visitors to the city’s wishlist.
+It is worth noting for those of us who need complete silence to sleep at night, I have stayed in many hotels front front-facing rooms – great at daytime but then at night they can be noisy with the goings on from bars and restaurants below.
+Not the case here the room was completely silent, a good night’s sleep was guaranteed.

 Bathroom